-When you move out of someone’s life, don’t act surprised when you come back (with all your stuff)… and you have been emotionally shut out (the locks have been changed) or someone else has moved in (your ex has a new ‘bedmate’).
+When you move out of someone’s life, don’t act surprised when you come back (with all your stuff)… and find out that the locks have been changed (you have been emotionally shut out) and/or your roommate has a new roommate (someone else has moved into your ex’s life).

-Don’t just up and go, or try to erase your ex from your life, then months later come back expecting them to be all smiles and hugs… and get frustrated and upset that your ex wants nothing to do with you.
-You showed you wanted nothing to do with your ex, it’s only fair that your ex wants nothing to do with you, or is keeping his or her guard up.
+Don’t just disappear from your ex’s life and/or try to erase them from your life and then months later come back expecting them to be all smiles and hugs or get frustrated and upset that your ex wants nothing to do with you.
+You showed you wanted nothing to do with your ex, it’s only fair that your ex wants nothing to do with you, or is keeping their guard up.

 Actions not only have consequences, actions communicate our intention louder than words do.